Ball Corporation: Diversification

 Ball became the largest supplier of cans in the Chinese market when it acquired M.C.
 Packaging Ltd. in China in 1997.
 In 1998, the Ball Corporation moved its corporate headquarters from Muncie to Broomfield, Colorado, where it would oversee global operations as a manufacturer of metal food and beverage containers, as well as a manufacturer of equipment and supplier of services to the aerospace industry.

 Continuing its growth through acquisition, in 2002, Ball acquired Schmalbach-Lubeca AG, a German-based metal-can beverage company and created Ball Packaging Europe.
 This move boosted Ball's beverage can sales by more than US$1 billion annually.

 Sensing an opportunity to expand its packaging business in other categories, Ball entered the steel aerosol business in 2006 with the acquisition of U.S. Can, an U.S.-based steel aerosol and specialty metal packaging company.

-2009 brought two milestones to Ball Corporation.
-First, on March 6, 2009, the Ball Aerospace-built Kepler space telescope carrying the largest camera ever sent by NASA beyond Earth's orbit, was successfully launched aboard a Delta II rocket from Cape Canaveral, Florida.
-The second milestone arrived when Ball acquired four metal beverage can plants from AB InBev.
+On March 6, 2009, the Ball Aerospace-built Kepler space telescope carrying the largest camera ever sent by NASA beyond Earth's orbit, was successfully launched aboard a Delta II rocket from Cape Canaveral, Florida.
+Ball acquired four metal beverage can plants from AB InBev later that year.

 Just one year later in 2010, Ball owned the title of the largest supplier of aluminum slugs in the world with two acquisitions of Neuman Aluminum and Aerocan S.A.S.

 In 2016, Ball acquired British firm Rexam plc to become the world's largest producer of aluminum beverage cans.

-Spearheading innovation in the aluminum beverage space, Ball introduced its innovative lightweight Ball Aluminum Cup in 2019.
-The cup was recognized in Fast Company's 2020 World Changing Ideas Awards with an honorable mention in the consumer products category.
-The cup is popular in sports and entertainment arenas and venues.

-With the opportunity in sports and entertainment ripe, in 2020, Ball acquired the naming rights of Pepsi Center in Downtown Denver and renamed it Ball Arena.
+In 2020, Ball acquired the naming rights of Pepsi Center in Downtown Denver and renamed it Ball Arena.
 The naming rights were sold to Ball as a part of a global multi-year agreement with Kroenke Sports & Entertainment (KSE).

 In 2024, Ball Corporation left the aerospace business after selling Ball Aerospace to BAE Systems Inc. for $5.6 billion in cash.
 The move was strategic in allowing Ball to increase its focus on "low-carbon, best-value aluminum packaging initiatives", said CEO Dan Fisher at the time.

-In Q1 of 2025, Ball announced the sale of its Ball Aluminum Cup business and the forming of a joint venture named Oasis Venture Holdings.
-The majority owner, Ayna.AI, a leading strategic advisory and implementation firm in the industrial technology space, will accelerate the continued development and growth of the Aluminum Cup category.
+In 2025, Ball announced the sale of its Aluminum Cup business and the forming of a joint venture named Oasis Venture Holdings, with Ayna.ai as the majority owner.